Prairie Women's Health Centre of Excellence

 J. Savarese

-L. Scruby, R. Rapaport Beck
+L. Scruby and R. Rapaport Beck

 Left In The Cold: Women, Health and The Demise of Social Housing Policies

-D. Rude, K. Thompson
+D. Rude and K. Thompson

 Mother's Health and Access to Recreation Activities for Children in Low-Income Families